$1000 US Dollar Bill

 To help fund the Revolutionary War, the Continental Congress started to issue paper money of different denominations, including the $1,000 bill.
 According to Mattew Wittmann, an assistant conservator at the American Numismatic Society.
 An organization that researchers coins and currency.
 Despite its large denomination, the value of the $1,000 would only amount to around $20 in real money.

-An economics professor at the University of California, Los Angeles (UCLA), Lee Ohanian, explains that the note was used to procure wartime supplies like ammunition.
+An economics professor at the University of California, Los Angeles (UCLA), Lee Ohanian, explains that the country used the notes to procure wartime supplies like ammunition.

-Decades after the war, large-denomination bills like the $1,000 notes were mainly utilized for real estate or interbank transactions.
+Decades after the war, the nation mainly utilized large-denomination bills like the $1,000 note for real estate or interbank transactions only.

 In 1946, the United States stopped producing the $1,000 and other large denomination bills.
 However, they were still in circulation until 1969 when the Federal Reserve recalled them.
 Then-President Richard Nixon thought that the larger bills would make it easier for illegitimate activities to be done, like money laundering.

 Another reason for its demise is that producing the $1,000 was not very cost-effective.
-New engraving plates would be needed to print the bills, and the bills were not being mass-produced either.
-Producing $1 bills were seen as more cost-effective than printing a handful of $1,000 bills.
+Manufacturers would need new engraving plates to print the bills, and they cannot mass-produce the bills either.
+Instead, the US Government saw the production of $1 bills as more cost-effective than printing a handful of $1,000 bills.

-Even Though the $1,000 and other higher denomination bills were officially discontinued on July 14, 1969, by the Federal Reserve, they are still considered legal tender in the United States.
+Even though the Federal Reserve officially discontinued the production of $1,000 and other higher denomination bills on July 14, 1969, the United States still considered them as legal tender.

 Large-denomination bills that the Federal Reserve destroyed to avoid them being taken back into circulation to the public.
 However, according to the Reserve’s records, there are still 165,372 $1,000 still in public possession.
 These bills are considered rare, and collectors are willing to pay more than its face value just to have it.